 1 In developing this plan, briefly describe how the school sought advice from individuals (teachers, staff, other school leaders, paraprofessionals, specialized instructional support personnel, parents, community partners, and other stakeholders) was accomplished.
-The team is comprised of school wide leaders, parents, and community partners from all areas of the school
+The leadership team met on May 30 and May 31, 2018 to analyze survey data from all stakeholders in conjunction with student performance indicators from the GMAS to segregate data and drive the instructional planning and writing of the School Improvement Plan.

 2 Describe how the school will ensure that low-income and minority children enrolled in the Title I school are not served at disproportionate rates by ineffective, out-of-field, or inexperienced teachers.
-The administration actively seeks to hire and develop highly qualified teachers who through careful monitoring of professional development and focus on serving the needs of low income students, will deliver quality instruction inclusive of present day researched based practices.